lemkis/js_recap/ts_node.md

    schema file and configures SQLite as your database.
    At the end read the info displayed after the execution of this command.
-In particular, set the `DATABASE_URL` in the `.env` file to point to your existing database, which in our case is `DATABASE_URL="file:./database/example. db"` (to see other type of connections see [connection urls](https://www.prisma.io/docs/orm/reference/connection-urls))
+In particular, set the `DATABASE_URL` in the `.env` file to point to your existing database, which in our case is `DATABASE_URL="file:./database/example.db"` (to see other type of connections see [connection urls](https://www.prisma.io/docs/orm/reference/connection-urls))
 4. You're now ready to model your data and create your database with some tables.
 Open newly created file `prisma/schema.prisma` (prisma